martinsbalodis/web-scraper-chrome-extension/README.md

 multiple times to find those elements which are added when page is scrolled down to the bottom.
 Use the delay attribute to configure waiting interval between scrolling and element search.
 Scrolling is stopped after no new elements are found.
 If the page can scroll infinitely then this selector will be stuck in an infinite loop.

+### Element click
+This Element selectors is for sites that dynamically load data after clicking a button.
+Using this selector you must specify additional selector for the buttons that will be clicked.

 ### Group
 Use Group selector to select multiple items.
 The resulting items data will be serialized as JSON and stored within one record.